OperationSpark/first-website/README.md

 You'll be creating a whole web page from scratch, from creating the `index.html` file, to writing all the `<html>` tags, adding content and style with CSS.
 Because you're creating this page from scratch, there will be no TODO's to find in our code in this project.

+To complete the assignment, below you'll find numbered **TODO** lesson steps.
+While reading this lesson, whenever you come across a **TODO** step, you are expected to do this step, which may require you to create a file, or insert some HTML, CSS or JavaScript in the appropriate place.
+Please follow the instructions closely.
+Sometimes, however, we may be showing you code examples to make a point, so you only need to add code if we're explicity telling you to do a lesson step, so please be aware of the actual lesson steps.  <a href="https://pages.github.com/" target="_blank">If you want to learn more about GitHub Pages, have a look here...</a>

 ### Type of App

 We are building a website, to be viewed live on the web at your GitHub page, and it will be viewed in a web browser, like Chrome.